Ocram95/eBPF-Framework-Simulator/README.md

 # bccstego Simulator Suite

-This suite contains several Python scripts that allows to simulate the program [bccstego](https://github.com/Ocram95/eBPF-Framework) and calculate different metrics that allow to reveal the presence of network covert channels.
+This suite contains several Python scripts that allows to simulate the program [eBPF Framework](https://github.com/Ocram95/eBPF-Framework) and calculate different metrics that allow to reveal the presence of network covert channels.
 In particular:
-- ```bcc_sim.py```: allows to simulate [bccstego](https://github.com/Ocram95/eBPF-Framework);
+- ```bcc_sim.py```: allows to simulate [eBPF Framework](https://github.com/Ocram95/eBPF-Framework);
 - ```bins_ne_0.py```: allows to compute the number of non-empty bins;
 - ```changed_bins.py```: allows to compute the number of bins changed between subsequent sampling interval;
 - ```heatmap.py```: allows to create a graphical representation of the evolution of the bins, in terms of heatmap.